Normandy Pilgrimage 2nd – 8th June 2009 – 65th Commemoration of D-Day by Stockport & District Normandy Veterans

 Tuesday 2nd June

-Our journey down to our base at the Ermitage in Lisieux lasted 13½ hours, starting at 6.00 am at Our Lady & The Apostles church in Stockport.
+Our journey down to our base at the l’ermitage in Lisieux lasted 13½ hours, starting at 6.00 am at Our Lady & The Apostles RC Church in Stockport.
 We made good time to Dover & then repeated the same distance in France to reach Lisieux.
-Our accommodation merits mention; a location for pilgrimages it was clean, basic and functional (what more do you want in a bedroom than a bed and a small table, with crucifix and picture of Sainte Thérèse) although it was the first time that many of us had arrived at accommodation and had to make up our beds.
+Our accommodation merits mention; as a location for pilgrimages it was clean, basic and functional (what more do you want in a bedroom than a bed and a small table, with crucifix and picture of Sainte Thérèse) although it was the first time that many of us had arrived at accommodation where we had to make up our beds.
 No problem, although the 11.00 pm curfew was a little more of a trial.
 The following days we settled into a pattern: we cleared our tables; sang the Ave Maria prayer with the trainee missionaries (they have to study for 5 years before they are sent out to any location in the world) at the end of the evening meal; a number joined the nuns at 6 pm for Vespers.
 There was a delightful simplicity about the place that kept the modern world out of sight & I enjoyed the opportunity to switch off from work.

 Wednesday 3rd June